paulyoung/Argo/README.md

 return Model.create <^> paramOne <*> paramTwo <*> paramThree
 ```

 and so on.
-If any of those parameters are `.None`, the entire creation process
+If any of those parameters are an error, the entire creation process
-will fail, and the function will return `.None`.
-If all of the parameters are
+will fail, and the function will return the first occuring error.
+If all of the
-`.Some(value)`, the value will be unwrapped and passed to the creation
+parameters are successful, the value will be unwrapped and passed to the
-function.
+creation function.

 In order to help with the decoding process, Argo introduces two new operators
 for parsing a value out of the JSON: